TeresaPeng-zju/TeresaPeng-zju/README.md

 > Let your curiosity be greater than your fear.

-Computational Linguistics → Educational Technology → Software Engineering
+Computational Linguistics → Educational Technology → Software Engineering → AI Infrastructure

 ## About Me

 I'm an AI Infrastructure Engineer at Ant Group with a master's degree from Zhejiang University.

-My journey into Computer Science started with Computational Linguistics, where I explored the intersection of language and technology.
-Over time, this curiosity led me into software engineering, AI systems, and building intelligent applications.
+My journey into computer science started with Computational Linguistics, where I explored the intersection of language and technology.
+Over time, this curiosity led me into software engineering, AI systems, and intelligent application development.

 Today, I'm particularly interested in AI infrastructure, evaluation, agent systems, and full-stack engineering.